mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_sensors.rst

 of the axes, e.g. by passing a scale transform like ``<scale x="-1"/>`` to the sensor's :monosp:`to_world` parameter.

+**Pixel jitter**.
+Integrators randomize the position of each camera ray within its pixel, which antialiases the image as the sample count grows.
+All sensors accept a boolean :monosp:`jitter` parameter (default:
+:monosp:`true`) that disables this behavior and sends every ray through the pixel center instead.

 .. _explanation_srf_sensor:

 **Spectral sensitivity**.
 Furthermore, sensors can define a custom sensor